 In recent years, there has been a significant shift in focus within the industry and government to look at the implications weak security has in the increasingly important telecoms business.
 Some of this concerns high-level nation-state type implications.
 For example, the use of networking equipment from specific vendors or countries in the “packet core,” the base platform through which calls and data are routed.
 This shows the importance that these networks have for the future of the world – any potential compromise or backdoor that has even the slightest potential to exist has wide-ranging ramifications.

-This also leads to a focus on peripheral systems, organisations, and suppliers.
+This also leads to a focus on peripheral systems, organizations, and suppliers.
 The NCSC in the UK, for example, first concentrated on the supply chain to the telecoms industry before moving onto guidance and law on the 5G networks themselves.

 The UK Telecoms Supply Chain Review Report, published in July 2019 from an initial review in 2018, says that “the most significant cyber threat to the UK telecoms sector comes from states,” but also advises against the reliance on a single vendor for all supporting systems.
 Security risks outlined include: